Rate limits keep the API stable for everyone. They're per-key and operate over a one-hour window.

 X-RateLimit-Limit |

-Maximum requests allowed in window |
+Maximum requests allowed in the current window |

 X-RateLimit-Remaining |